apache/incubator-kie-tools/_intellij-project/README.md

 You should now be able to develop all Java- and Maven-based projects normally.

+---

-For more information on Maven-based packages on KIE Tools, please refere to the [KIE Tools repo manual](../repo/docs/user_manual.md)
+For more information on Maven-based packages on KIE Tools, please refere to the [KIE Tools :: Manual](../repo/docs/MANUAL.md).